AleksandrMatsko/cloudru-balancer/README.md

 # cloudru-balancer

-This project is a [test task](./task/README.md) for internship in cloud.ru.
+This project is a [test task](./task/README.md) for internship to cloud.ru.

 ## Build and run